MichailidisData/Car-price-project/README.md

-## Project Overview
+## 📝 Project Overview

-In this project, a dataset of used cars is used to build regression models that predict the price of cars based on a set of features.
-Various models were tested, including:
+The goal of this project is to predict the price of used cars using various regression models.
+The project involves:
+- **Exploratory Data Analysis (EDA)** to understand the relationships between features.
+- **Data Preprocessing** to clean and prepare the data for modeling.
+- **Modeling** using a variety of machine learning algorithms.
+- **Evaluation** to assess the performance of each model using metrics like R² and MAE.

+In this project various models were tested, including:
 - **Linear Regression**
 - **Lasso Regression**
 - **Random Forest Regressor**